mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 ## Custom reducers and actions

 Reducers in Redux are pure functions that describe how the data in the store changes after any given action.
 Reducers will always produce the same resulting state for a given state and action.
 You can register a custom reducer for your plugin against the Redux store with the `registerReducer` function.
-You can refer to this [documentation](https://developers.mattermost.com/integrate/plugins/webapp/reference/#registerReducer) for more info.
+You can refer to this [documentation]({{< ref "/webapp/reference/#registerReducer/" >}}).

 <details>
     <summary> <b>registerReducer</b> <br/>